makersacademy/chitter-challenge/README.md

 4. Fill out sign up form
 5. Click submit
 6. Taken to page /chitter where you can see the peeps
-7. When you go to create a peep, your name and handle field are auot-populated
+7. When you go to create a peep, your name and handle field are auto-populated

 HARDER